Pacific Northwest Fungi Forager

 Mushroom Companions

 Mushrooms often form relationships with the with nearby trees and plants — some are mutual partners, sharing nutrients with roots, while others are parasitic, feeding on their hosts instead.
 Learning how to spot your favorite mushroom's favorite tree significantly increases your chance of finding that mushroom.
+Below you'll learn how to identify the common native trees that associate with popular edible mushrooms.

 How To Identify PNW Conifer Trees

-Conifer trees are generally evergreen, have needles instead of leaves, and produce cones that bear seeds.
+Conifer trees are generally evergreen, have needles or scales instead of leaves, and produce cones that bear seeds.
 Coniferous trees can be easier to identify throughout the year because you can frequently find fresh branches with needles or cones on the forest floor nearby.

 Pine